ChesapeakeCommons/stream-restoration-model/README.md

 # Stream Restoration Model (Protocols 1 - 5)

-FieldDoc integrates a mathemetical model for crediting stream restoration practices implemented for the Chesapeake Bay TMDL.
-This model estimates nutrient and sediment load reductions using data and algorithms from the [2019/2020 Stream Restoration Expert Panel Report](https://chesapeakestormwater.net/wp-content/uploads/dlm_uploads/2021/10/Unified-Stream-Restoration-Guide_FINAL_9.17.21.pdf).
+FieldDoc integrates a mathematical model for crediting stream restoration practices implemented for the Chesapeake Bay TMDL.
+The model estimates nutrient and sediment load reductions using data and algorithms from the [2019/2020 Stream Restoration Expert Panel Report](https://chesapeakestormwater.net/wp-content/uploads/dlm_uploads/2021/10/Unified-Stream-Restoration-Guide_FINAL_9.17.21.pdf).

 There are currently five protocols that define the nutrient and sediment removal rates associated with stream restoration practices.

-The source code for this application contains separate modules for each of the five protocols.
+The model contains separate modules for each of the five protocols.
 Read [the wiki](https://github.com/ChesapeakeCommons/stream-restoration-model/wiki) for full implementation details.

 ## Modules